ecliptik/dotfiles/README.md

-# Unified Enivronment Configuration
+# Dotfiles

 ## Using This Environment

-This repository is intended to live within ${HOME}/env and almost all files depend on this path.
+These dotfiles are intended to live within ${HOME}/dotfiles, although this can be configured in .profile and configure.sh.

 ### Initial Configuration

-The script configure.sh attempts to install a set of frequently used packages (for Ubuntu/Debian) and creates the proper links to this configuration repository in ${HOME}.
-It should be used on initial use of this repository and is unused afterwards.
+The script configure.sh attempts to install a set of frequently used packages (for Ubuntu/Debian) and creates the proper dotfile links to files in this repository.

 ### Shell Configuration Files

-Both zsh and bash shell configurations are designed share as much commonalaties as possible and provide a similar environment on Ubuntu, Debian, OSX, Red Hat, and Solaris systems.
+Both zsh and bash shell dotfiles are designed share as much commonalaties as possible and provide a similar environment on Ubuntu, Debian, OSX, Red Hat, and Solaris systems.

-The central file that ties everything together is .profile, with both .zshrc and .bashrc are symlinked to.
-This file determins the operating system and shell and then sets additional configurations depending on what the system environment is.
+The central dotfile that ties everything together is .profile, which both .zshrc and .bashrc are symlinked to.
+This file determins the operating system and shell and then sets additional configuration depending on what the system environment is.

 - For zsh [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is used for shell customization
 - For bash bash-completion is enabled when available
 - Shell specific configuration is done in zshrc and bashrc
 - Additional shell/OS shared configuration may be done in vars, functions, and local files and can overrides oh-my-zsh and bash-completion

-## Files
+## Dot Files

-List of files in repository and short description
+List of dotfiles and short description

 - .Xdefaults
     - configuration for X client applications